OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '*   If you use public forums - such as social networking services, Internet bulletin boards, chat rooms, or blogs - the information is publicly available, and we cannot prevent distribution and use of that information by other parties;

-    ' + '*   Information about your location, usage and the numbers you dial when you\\'re out and about and roaming on the network of another company;
+    ' + '*   Information about your location, usage and the numbers you dial when you're out and about and roaming on the network of another company;

     ' + '*   When you purchase or use non-AT&T products (such as wireless devices, internet browsers and mobile applications) in combination with AT&T services;